Foroozani/ParallelwithPython3.x/README.md

 ```python
 my_var = 10
 ```
 The variable `my_var` is now pointing to an integer object with value 10.
+We can use the built-in `type()` function to determine the type of the object currently referenced by a variable.
+Instead, when we call `type(my_var)` Python looks up the object `my_var` is referencing (pointing to), and returns the type of the object at that memory location.